 I couldn't describe it to you— how I feel myself to be on the inside, because I just get a sense of it.
 But what I can say is that it gives me the reassuring and curious sensation that what I am—what I am in my inner most essential nature, is not limited to my physical body and mental activity.
 I am those things, and I am also so much more.

 Meditation also helps me to connect with that inner most part of myself.
-So far in this blog post I've referred to it as ‘my awareness’ or ‘my being’.
-Some people might call it conciousness, God, or the universe or the Great What Is.
-As a creative and mad poetry enthusaist, I quite love the ideas of the poet Robert Bly.
+So far in this blog post, I've referred to it as ‘my awareness’ or ‘my being’.
+Some people might call it consciousness, God, or the universe or the Great What Is.
+As a creative and mad poetry enthusiast, I quite love the ideas of the poet Robert Bly.
 He refers to it as ‘the 3rd place’.

 In his words:

 “It’s a place where all of the geniuses and lovely people and the brilliant women are-- they all go there.
 Sometimes when you do poetry, especially if you translate people like Hafez and Rumi, you go almost immediately to this third world.”

 Meditation helps you to connect with this 3rd place.
 This is one reason why so many creative people are familiar with meditation.
 Calling it a 3rd place could make it seem far out or separate from you, but don’t worry-- it isn't.

 When I first started meditating I had a very small sense of my being.
-I just sat quietly and listened to my teacher guide me in several visualisations.
+I just sat quietly and listened to my teacher guide me in several visualizations.
 I did it because it was relaxing and felt good.
 The growing sense of being came over time, and still keeps coming in new ways today.